 That second return to Prague was short.
 Barely three weeks in the city before I was off again.
 By then it was March already.
 Time flew and I flew with it.
 Back at the airport in Split, the first direct flight of the season.
 That first glimpse of the sea that makes my heart skip a beat.
 I brought the second Harry Hole with me; reading in Slovakian.
 But then we sailed off to Hvar and I haven’t returned to it since.
 Five days on the beautiful island of Hvar.
 Of all the places I know in Dalmatia, it could easily be my favorite.
 I spent three days at home with Susan Sontag.
 I wrote in my own journal, drank smoothies in the morning, and slept.
 But I wouldn’t be still for too long.

 I went back to places in April: back to Zagreb, back to Slovenia, back to Austria, back to Italy.
-Four countries, four days, countless kisses and hugs, and turning twenty-six with him on a beautiful Saturday.
+Four countries, four days; I turned twenty-six on a beautiful Saturday.
 Lake Ossiach before me and Buena Vista Social Club in the background.
-He changed the meaning of all of it.
+The meaning of it all changed.
 There’s none of that emotional baggage anymore; only beautiful feelings, memories, and being happy.
 Feeling grateful and content.
-It was in his garage that I noticed a pile of books and unable to resist, I walked over to see a dog-eared, beaten up copy of Siddhartha in Italian.
+It was in a friend’s garage that I noticed a pile of books and unable to resist, I walked over to see a dog-eared, beaten up copy of Siddhartha in Italian.
 My mind went blank and then I let out a gasp.
 I’d forgotten about this book.
 It was my favorite back in Hong Kong, back in the other life, back when I needed the words to pick me up, keep my head above the surface of life.
 I picked it up, leafed through it, and even in Italian, which I am definitely not fluent in, I recognized my favorite passages.
 I couldn’t stop thinking about the book for days after.
 Until I caved in and ordered a brand new copy for myself.
 After my birthday, I returned to Prague again.

 Finished Anna Karenina once and for all; it took me seven months to read.
 Maggie Gyllenhaal helped enormously.
 And now halfway through May, The God of Small Things blew me away.
 Someone I’d only met once, a year ago, recommended this book to me.
 I searched for it online, only to realize that I already have a copy.
 Inherited in one of the three boxes of my mother’s old books.
 I started reading immediately that evening.
 And could not stop.
 Suddenly, I wasn’t in Prague anymore.
 I was halfway across the world.
 Nothing but the book existed for me.
 No borders, only words, and all the miles I’d traveled, and everything that has ever happened.
 I felt connected to the characters in a way I am not able to connect to people around me.
 Then I thought perhaps there is a god.
 There must be.
 And it’s in all the small beautiful things around us.